 Allium ascalonicum syn.
 Allium hierochuntinum is the only blue flowering Allium in the eastern Mediterranean.
 This small, slender species grows in the deserts of Syria south to Egypt and Saudi Arabia, flowering in March.
 Photo was taken in north east Jordan by Oron Peri.

-Allium caeruleum (syn.
-Allium azureum) is readily available, inexpensive, free flowering and very pretty in the garden.
+Allium caeruleum Pall. (syn.
+Allium azureum Ledeb.) is readily available, inexpensive, free flowering and very pretty in the garden.
+Its native range is from eastern Europe to China.
 This species, here photographed in the Maryland, USA garden of Jim McKenney in early June 2005, seems to require dry summers to persist from year to year.
 As the plants get older, the umbels tend to become irregular and bulbiferous.
 But the wonderful color does not change.
 The orange flower seen in one of the photographs is the perennial poppy variously known as Papaver atlanticum or P. rupifragum.
 The poppy and the blue onion make a cheery late spring combination.
 Photo 3 by M.Gastil-Buhl shows bulbs on a 1 cm grid.
 Photo 4 by David Pilling displays bulbils in the flower head.

 Allium caesium - a deep blue form from Antoine Hoog.
 This Central Asian species is variable and occurs in a number of different forms and shades of blue.
 Previously I have grown a soft gray-blue form, but the dark blue form shown in the first picture is also attractive, flowering in early summer.
 The next two photos illustrate two more forms, collected from Central Asia by Arnis Seisums, showing the variability of the species.
 The flower heads are large and a beautiful pale yet rich milky blue color.
 Both photos taken in June 2004.
 All photos by Mark McDonough.